Account & Settings

 - Delete: Permanently remove records.

-The entities covered by the permission system include:
+The business areas covered by permissions include:

 - Projects - active work and deliverables